Azure/azure-sdk/docs/dotnet/introduction.md

 {% include requirement/MAY id="dotnet-lro-subclass" %} add additional APIs to subclasses of ```Operation<T>```.
 For example, some subclasses add a constructor allowing to create an operation instance from a previously saved operation ID.
 Also, some subclasses are more granular states besides the IsCompleted and HasValue states that are present on the base class.

-TODO: link to further discussion in Azure Core section, e.g. for more info, see Operation<T> in Azure Core section
+TODO: link to further discussion in Azure Core section, e.g. for more info, see `Operation<T>` in Azure Core section

 ### Supporting Types

+TODO: Short sentence of transition

 #### Model Types

+This section describes guidelines for the design _model types_ and all their transitive closure of public dependencies (i.e. the _model graph_).
+A model type is a representation of a REST service's resource.

 For example, review the configuration service _model type_ below: